openconfig/entity-naming/README.md

 # entity-naming

-Entity-naming is a Go library for computing the vendor-specific names of OpenConfig entities.
+Entity-naming is a Go library for computing the vendor-specific names o OpenConfig entities.
 The goal of the library is to enable client code to retrieve the name of network entities without including vendor-specific logic itself.
 These entities include physical and virtual interfaces, components like